My Mother’s Influence on My Creative Path (Part 2)

 Gems From The Past (Art)

-Here are some of my mother's paintings from 80s-90s that have been kept over the years.
+Here are some of my mother's first paintings from the 80s and 90s that have been kept over the years.
+Each one holds a memory and a glimpse into the artistic world I was lucky to grow up in.

 Painted in Oil by Lana Repina.